souldexless/Hangman/README.md

 # Hangman
-A simple hangman application written in Java with repository of words included
+A simple hangman application with repository of words included